Bronx Opera House: 1913–1914

-Fine Feathers concludes a successful nine days engagement and is replaced the following week by the de Koven Opera Company production of Robin Hood.
-Attendance for the second week shows no sign of slowing down; it is described as a "large audience".
+Fine Feathers concludes a successful nine-day engagement and is replaced the following week by the de Koven Opera Company production of Robin Hood.
+Attendance for the second week is described as a "large audience".
+One hit of this first season was Broadway Jones, a comedy written, produced, directed and played by George M. Cohan in his own brand new theater in the Bronx.

-The above-mentioned shows had two things in common, they were both long-running commercial successes and they both featured their original Broadway cast.
-In the case of Fine Feathers it was the same cast that not only staged the play for over one hundred shows at the Astor but also at the Cort in Chicago where it premiered the year before, with the notable exception of the role of the maid.
-In other words, Cohan & Harris were playing it safe for their grand opening.

-There is little doubt that the highlight of this first season was Broadway Jones, a comedy written, produced, directed and played by George M. Cohan in his own brand new theater in the Bronx.
 It was a vehicle for his farewell tour as an actor and both his parents were on stage with him.
-The play was due to open on Monday, September 22 was postponed until the next day because Cohan wanted one more day for rehearsal.

 The singer-actor Fiske O'Hara went on the stage of the Bronx Opera House for the first time October 13, 1913, in a production of In Old Dublin.
-He will invariably appear every season for the next ten years making him a staple of the theater.

-Another memorable night would have been December 8, 1913, for the premiere of George Middleton's The Prodigal Judge.
-The Bronx crowds were used to post-Broadway shows making their way to their borough, having a new play making its debut in the Bronx was something else.
-That Monday night, every seat was occupied, even the boxes being filled with first-nighters.
+Middleton's The Prodigal Judge premiered December 8, 1913; on that night, every seat was occupied, even the boxes being filled with first-nighters.

-This was the offering of the Bronx Opera House for the 1913–1914 season (not including Sunday afternoon's vaudeville).